rseuster/PiDAQ/README.md

 LED, indicating that it's ready to start data taking.
 It will then wait for the user to push and release button1 ("button1[off]") to start writing out the data.
 The device will then continue to take data until button2 is pressed ("button2[on]").
-All lights will then go on to indicate the data taking has ended.
+The internal LED will then light up to indicate the data taking has ended.

 ### Other Configuration Options